Eshan133/bone_segmentation_naamii/README.md

 - Ensure the input CT scan path in `main.py` matches your file location.
 - If you have a custom folder structure, update paths in `main.py`.
+- Custom Exception and logging hasn't been completely integrated with the system.